dapr/quickstarts/11.hello-dapr-slim/README.md

 # Hello World (Slim Init, without docker dependency)

 This tutorial will demonstrate how to get Dapr running locally on your machine without docker.
-You will be deploying a Node.js app that subscribes to order messages demostrating service invocation capability of Dapr.
+You will be deploying a Node.js app that subscribes to order messages demonstrating service invocation capability of Dapr.
 The following architecture diagram illustrates the components that make up this sample:

 ![Architecture Diagram](./img/Architecture_DiagramA.png)